-- 4 APPs must meet the requirements in [appendix A of 7 CFR 226](#).
-For crediting guidance, refer to the CSDE's resource, [Requirements for Alternate Protein Products in the Child and Adult Care Food Program](#). - 5 For a 1-ounce serving of tempeh to credit as 1 oz eq of MMA, the product's ingredients must include only soybeans (or other legumes), water, tempeh culture, and for some varieties, vinegar, seasonings, and herbs.
-Tempeh products that contain other ingredients require a CN label or PFS to document crediting information. - 6 Surimi seafood is a pasteurized, ready-to-eat, restructured seafood product usually made from pollock (fish).
-A CN label or PFS is required for commercial products that indicate a different crediting amount. - 7 Tofu must contain at least 5 grams of protein in 2.2 ounces ($\frac{1}{4}$ cup) to credit as 1 oz eq of MMA.
-For crediting guidance, refer to the CSDE's resource, [Crediting Tofu and Tofu Products in the Child and Adult Care Food Program](#). - 8 Cooked beans, peas, and lentils credit as either the MMA component or the vegetables component but one serving cannot credit as both meal components in the same meal.
-For crediting guidance, refer to the CSDE's resource, [Crediting Beans, Peas, and Lentils in the Child and Adult Care Food Program](#). - 9 Creditable nuts and seeds include almonds, Brazil nuts, cashews, filberts, macadamia nuts, peanuts, pecans, walnuts, pine nuts, pistachios, and soy nuts.
-For crediting guidance, refer to the CSDE's resource, [Crediting Nuts and Seeds in the Child and Adult Care Food Program](#). - 10 Yogurt and soy yogurt cannot exceed 12 grams of added sugars per 6 ounces (2 grams of added sugars per ounce).
-For crediting guidance, refer to the CSDE's resource, [Crediting Yogurt in the Child and Adult Care Food Program](#). - 11 The vegetables component includes fresh, frozen, canned, and rehydrated dried vegetables, and pasteurized 100 percent vegetable juice.
+- 5 APPs must meet the requirements in [appendix A of 7 CFR 226](#).
+For crediting guidance, refer to the CSDE's resource, [Requirements for Alternate Protein Products in the Child and Adult Care Food Program](#). - 6 For a 1-ounce serving of tempeh to credit as 1 oz eq of MMA, the product's ingredients must include only soybeans (or other legumes), water, tempeh culture, and for some varieties, vinegar, seasonings, and herbs.
+Tempeh products that contain other ingredients require a CN label or PFS to document crediting information. - 7 Surimi seafood is a pasteurized, ready-to-eat, restructured seafood product usually made from pollock (fish).
+A CN label or PFS is required for commercial products that indicate a different crediting amount. - 8 Tofu must contain at least 5 grams of protein in 2.2 ounces ($\frac{1}{4}$ cup) to credit as 1 oz eq of MMA.
+For crediting guidance, refer to the CSDE's resource, [Crediting Tofu and Tofu Products in the Child and Adult Care Food Program](#). - 9 Cooked beans, peas, and lentils credit as either the MMA component or the vegetables component but one serving cannot credit as both meal components in the same meal.
+For crediting guidance, refer to the CSDE's resource, [Crediting Beans, Peas, and Lentils in the Child and Adult Care Food Program](#). - 10 Creditable nuts and seeds include almonds, Brazil nuts, cashews, filberts, macadamia nuts, peanuts, pecans, walnuts, pine nuts, pistachios, and soy nuts.
+Children younger than 4 are at the highest risk of choking.
+The USDA recommends that any nuts or seeds served to young children are in prepared foods and are ground or finely chopped.
+For crediting guidance, refer to the CSDE's resource, [Crediting Nuts and Seeds in the Child and Adult Care Food Program](#). - 11 Yogurt and soy yogurt cannot exceed 12 grams of added sugars per 6 ounces (2 grams of added sugars per ounce).
+For crediting guidance, refer to the CSDE's resource, [Crediting Yogurt in the Child and Adult Care Food Program](#). - 12 The vegetables component includes fresh, frozen, canned, and rehydrated dried vegetables, and pasteurized 100 percent vegetable juice.
 Vegetables credit based on volume (cups), except raw leafy greens credit as half the volume served, e.g., 1 cup of lettuce or spinach credits as $\frac{1}{2}$ cup of the vegetables component.
 A serving of canned vegetables must be drained.
 Dried vegetables (such as potato flakes and dried soup mix) credit based on their rehydrated volume and require a PFS.
 The USDA's [CACFP best practices](#) recommend that CACFP menus include at least one serving per week of each vegetable subgroup (dark green; red/orange; beans, peas, and lentils; starchy; and other).
-For information on the vegetables component, refer to the CSDE's resource, [Vegetable Subgroups in the Child and Adult Care Food Program](#), and visit the "[Vegetables](#)" section of the CSDE's Crediting Foods in the Child and Adult Care Food Program webpage.
+For information on the vegetables component, refer to the CSDE's resource, [Vegetable Subgroups in the](#)

+[Child and Adult Care Food Program](#), and visit the "[Vegetables](#)" section of the CSDE's Crediting Foods in the Child and Adult Care Food Program webpage.